 Improving productivity allows firms, cities, municipalities and countries to improve their standards of living and thereby give prosperity to its citizens.

 Cities and municipalities are ranked on their competitiveness based on an overall competitiveness score.
-The overall competitiveness score is the sum of scores on three main pillars which pool data from several sub-indicators.
-The three main pillars are: economic dynamism, government efficiency and infrastructure.
+The overall competitiveness score is the sum of scores on five main pillars which pool data from several sub-indicators.
+The five main pillars are: economic dynamism, government efficiency, infrastructure, resiliency, and innovation.
 Scores are determined by the values of the actual data, as well as the completeness of the submitted data.
 The higher the score of a city or municipality, the more competitive it is.

 Provinces are the largest units in the political structure of the Philippines.
 It consists, in varying numbers, of municipalities and, in some cases, of component cities.
 Its functions and duties in relation to its component cities and municipalities are generally coordinative and supervisory.